ebrahimtaw/Poverty-Prediction-Based-on-Economic-Indicators-/README.md

 # Poverty Prediction Based on Economic Indicators 📊

-This project aims to predict the **probability** of a country being poor using logistic regression, based on various economic indicators.
+The project aims to predict the **probability** of a country being poor using logistic regression, based on various economic indicators.

 ## Dataset:
 - Sourced from [Kaggle](https://www.kaggle.com/datasets/ophi/mpi)